 #12: “We know you’re suffering, but there’s really no need to be this rude.”

 Despite what I have just written, I am extremely appreciative of the love and support that has been shown to us by everyone, no matter how they have expressed it.
-I write these words with respect and as a truthful reflection of the humour that has helped sustain me during the saddest and most desperate period of my life.
+I write these words as a truthful reflection of the humour that has helped sustain me during the saddest and most desperate period of my life.
 I am not judging anyone, just letting off steam.
 These are the humorous observations of a broken heart.

 I also know how difficult it is to talk to a bereaved parent and I am grateful for any words that you have said to us.
 Almost anything is better than nothing, which is the worst thing you can do.
 Even if you say any of the above, deep down I know you mean well.